 2. The majority of people within each culture must take more responsibility for the actions of the minority within their cultures and move to become a part of the solution and stop ignoring the problem

-3. Its time for us to put as much or more effort into reaching across the cultural aisle as we do into reaching across the political aisle.
+3. It's time for us to put as much or more effort into reaching across the cultural aisle as we used to put into reaching across the political aisle.
 Private sector demographics and cultures with more abundance should find more efficient and effective ways to support those with less i.e. help fellow Americans.

 4. We as citizens must work on collaboration and community as Americans and not as White Americans, African Americans, Asian Americans etc., etc.

-5. The most important work will be to provide people in marginalized communities with the knowledge, information, tools, context, contacts and avenues to appropriate capital to build for profit business purposed to fix social, economic, and or environmental problems within their community.
-Every person should be given the option to choose wether or not they participate in, and personal benefit from, contributing to the development of a community that is socially, economically, and environmentally sustainable.
-By rising economic vibrancy healthcare, education, job opportunities, transportation etc., will improve.
-Additionally, food deserts, crime, and gentrification etc will be reduced.
+5. The most important work will be to empower (not entitle) all citizens people with the knowledge, information, tools, context, contacts and avenues to appropriate capital to build for-profit business purposed to fix social, economic, and or environmental problems within their community.
+Every person should be given the option to choose whether or not they participate in, and personal benefit from, contributing to the development of a community that is socially, economically, and environmentally sustainable.
+By rising economic vibrancy things like healthcare, education, job opportunities, transportation etc., will improve.
+Additionally, food deserts, crime, and gentrification, etc will be reduced.